Help Your Adrenals – spend time with your girlfriendsApril 2, 2018

 The conversation around lipoprotein a has recently been brought up in the work of Bob Harper.
 Let me tell you a bit more about him…

 Bob is a celebrity trainer on the television show the Biggest Loser.
-I had first seen him making an appearance on Rachel Ray, discussing the benefits of the paleo diet (1) and butter coffee (2) and how he had recently converted to it.
+I had first seen him making an appearance on Rachel Ray, discussing the benefits of the paleo diet (Read: Is the paleo diet really paleo) and butter coffee (Read: Saturated fats and heart disease) and how he had recently converted to it.

-Since then, Bob has argued that his lipoprotein a was one of the big culprits behind his massive heart attack – he even has a new book out discussing that, and how important it is to know more about your lipoprotein a (entitled “The Super Carb Diet”).
+Since then, Bob has argued that his lipoprotein-a was one of the big culprits behind his massive heart attack.
+He even has a new book out discussing that, and how important it is to know more about your lipoproteinia (“The Super Carb Diet”).

 - One important thing to know is that the lipoprotein has been known to rise in women who are undergoing menopause.